 Unfortunately, it’s impossible to avoid hail damage in some areas of the country.
 However, there are some things you can do to limit the risk of damage and injury in a severe hailstorm.

-Using higher quality materials on your siding and shingles can make your roof more hail damage-resistant.
+The use of higher quality materials on your siding and shingles can make your roof more hail damage-resistant.
 Parking vehicles in the garage when severe weather threatens will protect your car from hail damage.

-To avoid being injured by hail, take shelter immediately when thunderstorms threaten and stay away from glass windows and skylights.
-Close your blinds and curtains to keep broken glass and hailstones from entering your home.
 It’s also important to tune in to a weather radio or another news source when severe weather occurs, so you can stay up to date with the latest information to keep your family and property safe.

-If you’re in a car, pull over immediately, preferably in a place with a shelter, like a gas station or a parking garage.
-If you cannot find shelter, safely pull off to the side of the road and stay in your car.
 Lie down with your face away from the windows and if you have a blanket or coat, use it to protect your face and head from potential flying glass.
 The car will protect you from being hit by hailstones, but breaking glass may still cause injury.

-Be Prepared and Check the Forecast
+Final Thoughts: Be Prepared and Check the Forecast